furrtek/HanoverFlipDot/README.md

 The fonts aren't monospaced :)

 ## Control board
+My board has a rotary code wheel with 16 positions to address multiple displays on the same bus.
+It is completely ignored by this firmware.

 The control board uses a Rockwell 6511Q, which is a 6502-based CPU with additionnal instructions and a few mcu-like peripherals.

 Memory map: